fusioncharts/dev_centre_docs/chart-guide/standard-charts/error-charts.md

 The error scatter chart will look like:

-**CHART**
+{% embed_all standard-charts-error-charts-example-3.js %}

-Click here to edit the error bar chart.
+Click [here](http://jsfiddle.net/fusioncharts/uV3cB/) to edit the above error scatter chart.

-The full HTML code for the above sample is:

-HTML CODE SNIPPET

 Now, let's customize the appearance and properties of the charts.